 Common terms and phrases

-actions Amen I tell anointed asked authorities began Biblical blasphemy boat Capernaum characterization coming context contrast cosmic crowd crucifixion David Rhoads death demons depiction desert disciples episode example execution expectations faith fear follow Jesus foreshadowing Fortress Press Galilee Gentile nations God’s God's rule Gospel of Mark hand healing hear heaven Herod Herodians high priests human ideal audience ideal hearers immediately interpret irony Israel Jerusalem John Jordan River journey Judean legal experts lives Look lord Mark's Gospel Mark's narrative Mark’s story Markan meaning minor characters mountain narrative criticism narrator narrator’s omniscient patterns performance persecution Pharisees Pilate plot point of view proclaim prophecies readers renounce repetition responses reveal rhetorical riddles Rock Roman rule of God sabbath Satan saying Sea of Galilee serve settings son of Zebedee story world storytelling synagogue teaching temple told traditions two-step progressions unclean spirits understand whole words
+actions Amen I tell anointed asked authorities began blasphemy boat Capernaum coming conflicts between Jesus contrast cosmic crowd crucifixion death demons depiction desert disciples episode example execution expectations faith fear follow Jesus foreshadowing Fortress Press Galilee Gentile nations God’s God's rule Gospel of Mark hand healing hear heaven Herod Herodians high priests human ideal audience ideal hearers immediately interpret irony Israel Jerusalem John Jordan River journey Judean legal experts lives Look lord Mark’s Gospel Mark's narrative Mark's story Markan meaning minor characters mountain narrative criticism narrator narrator's omniscient Passover patterns performance persecution Pharisees Pilate plot point of view proclaim prophecies readers renounce repetition responses reveal rhetorical riddles Rock Roman Roman Empire rule of God sabbath Satan saying Sea of Galilee serve settings son of Zebedee story world storytelling synagogue teaching temple told traditions two-step progressions unclean spirits understand whole words